Sign Up For Special Offers & Exclusive Content

 - Chemicals temporarily paralyse the body, which stops us acting out our dreams

-- The brain processes information, which is likely why people or events from your day come up in your dreams
+- The brain processes information, which is likely why people, objects and events from your life come up in your dreams

 How Much Sleep Do We Need?